department-of-veterans-affairs/vets-api/docs/setup/binstubs.md

 _Note:_ If using the native or hybrid setup you will need to install Ruby before running `bin/setup`

+_Note:_ The native setup is the preferred setup for working on vets-api.
+Docker is the preferred setup for using vets-api while working on vets-website

 ## Test

 ```